6Morpheus6/pinokio-wiki/README.md

 - Close Pinokio if it is still open.
 - Go to [Pinokio Computer](https://github.com/pinokiocomputer/pinokio), click ***Latest*** on the right side of that page and choose the correct version for you system.
 - Download and install Pinokio.
 This will replace your old Pinokio version with the new one without touching your installed Apps.
-- Now you can start Pinokio again and move on with your new version.
+- Now you can start Pinokio again and move on using your Apps with the new version.

 ### Uninstall Pinokio